librosa Compatibility

 |---|---|

-KeyAnalyzer | Musical key detection (Krumhansl-Schmuckler) |
+KeyAnalyzer | Musical key detection (Krumhansl-Schmuckler profiles) |

-ChordAnalyzer | Chord recognition (template matching) |
+ChordAnalyzer | Chord recognition (108 chord-type templates) |

-SectionAnalyzer | Song structure analysis |
+SectionAnalyzer | Song structure analysis (intro / verse / chorus, etc.) |

-TimbreAnalyzer | Timbre characteristics |
+TimbreAnalyzer | Timbre characteristics (brightness, warmth, density, …) |

-RhythmAnalyzer | Time signature, groove |
+RhythmAnalyzer | Time signature, groove, syncopation, regularity |

 Function Mapping